Yes, you can

 Statistics Canada recently published the findings of the 2006 Census.
 It showed that visible minority population surpasses the 5 million mark in 2006 with an estimated 5,068,100 people, representing 16% of the total population of the country.
 In 2001 census, the visible minority population was estimated at 3.98 million or 13.4% of the total population.
 Thus between 2001 and 2006, the visible minority population increased by 27.24%; five times faster than the growth in total population, which grew by 5.4% during the same period.
 Moreover, according to Statistics Canada projections, visible minority could account for 20% of the total population in next ten years, that is, by 2017.

 South Asian and Chinese-Canadians (termed SACHIN for convenience) comprise of about 50% of the total visible minority population.
 First time in 2006, the South Asian Canadians population estimated at 1,262,865 exceeded the Chinese-Canadian population estimated at 1,216,570.
 Ontario has the highest number of South Asian and Chinese-Canadians, 794,170 and 576,980 respectively.
 British Columbia has second highest numbers, 262,290 South Asians and 407,225 Chinese.
-Read the rest of this entry »
+Read more of this post

 The New Canadian Experience